-The character pointer R is set to the position denoted by the value of QUANTITY ($1 \le \text{QUANTITY} \le P$).
-The record pointer S is left unchanged or increased by 1 depending on the relation between the old and new position of the character pointer R. The contents of the data set itself is not changed.
+The character pointer R is set to the position denoted by the value of QUANTITY ( $i \leq QUANTITY \leq P$ ).
+The record pointer S is left unchanged or increased by 1 depending on the relation between the old and new position of the character pointer R. The contents of the data set itself are not changed.
 A following input or output procedure statement will start by handling that character denoted by character pointer position QUANTITY, which follows next to the old position of the data set.